shellscape/caniemail/.charlie/playbooks/update-caniemail-json.md

    fi

    # If an open PR already exists for this branch, no-op.
+   # Requires $repo to be a valid owner/repo derived from origin.
    open_pr_count="$(gh pr list --repo "$repo" --state open --head "$branch" --json number --jq 'length')" if [ "$open_pr_count" -gt 0 ]; then
      echo "Open PR already exists for branch: $branch"